0xshikhar/suirealm/README.md

 ## 3. Solution

-Suirealm addresses these challenges by providing:
+SuiRealm addresses these challenges by providing:

 - **Interactive Gaming Platform**: Engaging platform for gamers built on the Sui blockchain
 - **Fair Streaming Economics**: Elimination of high commissions with improved transparency for content creators